Creating a DNS sinkhole with Perl and unbound(8)

 use-application-dns.net has address 44.236.48.31

-If the DNS sinkhole is running on a router, place this in pf.conf(5) to block queries to an external DNS server.
+If the DNS sinkhole runs on a router, place this in pf.conf(5) to block queries to an external DNS server.

 block return in log quick proto { tcp udp } to !($int_if) port { domain domain-s }

 The correct value for $int_if may vary.
-It’s vport0 in my case, which is the same interface that hands out DHCP leases.
-Either way, it’s important to do this because many devices come with a fallback DNS entry that will make these efforts for naught.
+It’s vport0 in my case, which is the same interface that hands out Dynamic Host Configuration Protocol (DHCP) leases.
+Either way, this step matters because many devices come with a fallback DNS entry that renders these efforts useless.

-It’s still possible to circumvent these measures even with firewall rules in place.
-Encrypting outgoing traffic to be later decrypted with something like a VPN, SSH tunnel, or Tor will get the job done.
+You can still circumvent these measures even with firewall rules in place.
+Encrypting outgoing traffic to be later decrypted with something like a Virtual Private Network (VPN), SSH tunnel, or Tor accomplishes this.

-1. Please note that theoretically there’s nothing preventing the client from connecting to the IP address itself, if it’s known or can be discovered some other way.
+1. Please note that theoretically nothing prevents the client from connecting to the IP address itself, if it’s known or can be discovered some other way.